20 dormer loft conversion ideas if you're hoping to reach the lofty heights of an upwards extension

 And while the continuity helps to unite the different rooms, the beams also add extra visual interest to the angular scheme as they contrast with the direction of the ceiling planks, tiles and storage drawers.

-Take advantage of the fact that loft bathrooms are rarely overlooked by installing a large triangular-shaped window for a rooftop view while you bathe.
+Take advantage of the fact that loft bathrooms are rarely overlooked, and install a large triangular-shaped window for a rooftop view while you bathe.

-As shown on the inset 3D plan, by following the natural slope of the existing roof, the window creates a wonderful vista onto the outside but still provides space below to access storage in the eaves.
+As shown on the inset 3D plan, by following the natural slope of the existing roof, the window creates a wonderful vista onto the outside, while still providing space below to access storage in the eaves.

-For a touch of privacy, follow the lead of this creative scheme from Plus Rooms and keep a handy screen close by.
-After all, you never know when Spiderman may swing by.
+For an added touch of privacy, keep a handy screen, such as xxx close by.
+After all, you never know when Spiderman may just swing by.

 If you're blessed with a large loft for conversion, utilise some extra interior design tricks to make the ceiling the space seem even lighter, brighter and more vast.